Rhyyn/wakfuki/README.md

 As of 08.02.2024 for the Wakfuki's website itself, it has working filters for both desktop and mobile, all the main tables for the Indexed DB are set up and ready to use, most of the front-end work is done.

+All commits are currently done in the [layout-css-refactor branch](https://github.com/Rhyyn/wakfuki/tree/layout-css-refactor).

 What it lacks is:
 - The support for recipes if an item is can be crafted
 - Mounts/Pets/Emblems/Sublimations querying.